University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_1.md

 Let's have a look at the short reads (illumina reads) using `fastQC` first

 Before we start the actual analysis, we need to activate the `conda` environment so that we can use packages/tools that are only installed in specific environments (It's always a good idea to check what `conda` environment you are in before you do following analyses).
-Before you activate the specific `conda` environment, your prompt in terminal should look like this `(base) axxxxxxx@ip-10-255-x-xx`, which indicates that you are under the `base` environment.
+Before you activate the specific `conda` environment, your prompt in terminal should look like this `(base) axxxxxxx@ip-xx-xxx-x-xx`, which indicates that you are under the `base` environment.
 To activate `bioinf` environment, you can run:

 ```bash
 conda activate bioinf
 ```

-After you `activate` this `bioinf` environment, you terminal prompt should be changed to `(bioinf) axxxxxxx@ip-10-255-x-xx`, which indicates that now you are in the `bioinf` environment.
+After you `activate` this `bioinf` environment, your terminal prompt should be changed to `(bioinf) axxxxxxx@ip-xx-xxx-x-xx`, which indicates that now you are in the `bioinf` environment.

 Then we can run `fastqc` to check the quality of the short reads: